What is tinea pedis?

-- Untreated infection eg of the nails (onychomycosis).
+- Untreated infection, for example, of the nails (onychomycosis).

-- Reinfection from contact with spores in your surroundings or clothing.
+- Reinfection from contact with spores in surroundings or clothing.

 - An untreated infected family member.

-- An alternative explanation for your symptoms such as dermatitis or psoriasis (see your family doctor or dermatologist for a diagnosis).
+- An alternative explanation for symptoms such as dermatitis or psoriasis

 Moccasin tinea is particularly resistant to treatment.